 Once in 3 or 5 years, the village council will hold collective cremation ceremony.
 This is the time for village members who don’t cremate their deceased family yet to join.
 The collective cremation reduces some expenses and much more affordable for most of village members.
 Collective cremation called Atiwa-tiwa Kinembulan / Ngaben Ngerit / Ngaben Masal.

 Every son in the family have obligation to make proper cremation ceremony for their late parents.
 If the parents have no children or those who don’t married, their close relative will take over this obligation.

-Please find out upcoming Ngaben Ngerit or other religious ceremonies at Upcoming Religious Ceremony section.
+Please find out upcoming Cremation Ceremony or other happening interests at Upcoming Religious Ceremony section / Events Bali.